awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 The `AWS::RDS::DBCluster` resource creates an Amazon Aurora DB cluster\.
 For more information, see [Managing an Amazon Aurora DB Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_Aurora.html) in the *Amazon Aurora User Guide*\.

 **Note**
-You can only create this resource in regions where Amazon Aurora is supported\.
+You can only create this resource in AWS Regions where Amazon Aurora is supported\.

 **Updating DB clusters**